Biden’s quest for a new normal: Can he restore calm and still make progress?

 “That’s not wrong,” Gingrich readily conceded.
 “Republicans make it easy not to work with them.”

-And there it is again: Standard-issue Washington division and dysfunction.
+And there it is again — standard-issue Washington division and dysfunction.

 So what has actually changed in these first 100 days?